galaxyproject/galaxy-charts/docs/content/deploy-request.md

 ## :tada: Thank you for your contribution!

 Following these steps will prepare your visualization for integration with Galaxy.
-Once everything is set up, you can submit your pull request.
+Once everything is set up, you can open your pull request against Galaxy's `dev` branch.